Giorgio Mangiamele Restorations

-Giorgio Mangiamele leaves a lasting legacy not only as a courageous and determined poet of the cinema but also as someone who kept making fiction films at a time when many in the Australian film industry considered it impossible to do.
-The National Film and Sound Archive has paid tribute to Mangiamele by restoring five of his films and initiating as well as collaborating on the DVD box set.
+Giorgio Mangiamele leaves a lasting legacy not only as a courageous and determined poet of the cinema but also as someone who kept making fiction films at a time when many in the Australian film industry considered it impossible.

 Restoring the Mangiamele films

 In choosing which films to restore, NFSA curators select titles that are unique (not held elsewhere), in physical danger of disintegration and which illustrate important elements of the history of cinema in Australia.

 The restorations of Il Contratto, the release version of The Spag, Ninety Nine Per Cent and Clay have resulted in their preservation and new viewing copies.
 The process also saw more time being spent on the Mangiamele soundtracks than any of these films had in their day.

 Mangiamele had shot both versions of The Spag, Ninety Nine Per Cent and Clay without sound – he only added soundtracks after filming.
 These films presented challenges of synchronisation as well as requiring clean-ups to remove the retrospective hiss, clicks and pops that are often part of a film’s ageing process.